 National research institutions:

-ELETTRA - Sincrotrone Trieste S.C.p.A , National Institute of Oceanography and Experimental Geophysics (OGS), the regional sections of the Italian National Research Council (CNR), National Institute for Astrophysics (INAF), Trieste section, National Institute of Nuclear Physics (INFN), Trieste section
+Area Science Park, Elettra - Sincrotrone Trieste S.C.p.A, National Institute of Oceanography and Experimental Geophysics (OGS), the regional sections of the Italian National Research Council (CNR), National Institute for Astrophysics (INAF) - Trieste section, National Institute of Nuclear Physics (INFN) - Trieste section

 International research institutes:

-the International Centre for Genetic Engineering and Biotechnology (ICGEB), the Abdus Salam International Centre for Theoretical Physics (ICTP), the World Academy of Sciences (TWAS), the InterAcademy Partnership (IAP)
+International Centre for Genetic Engineering and Biotechnology (ICGEB), Abdus Salam International Centre for Theoretical Physics (ICTP), TWAS - The Academy of Sciences for the Developing World, InterAcademy Partnership (IAP)

 Science and technology parks: